matthias-wright/flaxmodels/flaxmodels/vgg/README.md

 <a name="note"></a>
 ## 1. Important Note
 Images must be in range [0, 1].
 If the pretrained ImageNet weights are selected, the images are internally normalized with the ImageNet mean and standard deviation.
+If you don't want the images to be normalized, use `normalize=False` (see [here](https://github.com/matthias-wright/flaxmodels/blob/main/docs/Documentation.md#34-vgg16-19) for details).

 <a name="usage"></a>
 ## 2. Basic Usage